These delectable mashed potatoes not only have a subtle garlic taste, but also a light smoky flavor with each and every bite.

 TIP – If the mashed potatoes are too thick, stir in just a bit more milk.

-TIP – Salt can really bring out the flavor in mashed potatoes; make sure to do a taste test and add more salt if needed.
+TIP – Salt can really bring out the flavor in mashed potatoes so make sure to add enough.

-If not, put them in a microwavable bowl and warm them at very short intervals (so not to overheat them) until the cheese is melted.
+If not, put them in a microwavable bowl and warm them in the microwave at very short intervals (so not to overheat them) until the cheese is melted.

-…serve right away while the potatoes are warm.
+…serve right away while the mashed potatoes are warm.

 SUBSCRIBE TO CCC